Understanding Web Cookie Security Attributes: HttpOnly, Secure, SameSite

 }));

-• protect the token used for actual authentication with an HttpOnly cookie
+• Protect the actual authentication token with HttpOnly cookies

-• Allow JavaScript access to the information needed for the UI with a regular cookie
+• Allow JavaScript access to information needed for UI with regular cookies

-JWTs are more secure to store in HttpOnly cookies than in local storage.
+Storing JWTs in HttpOnly cookies is safer than in local storage.

 javascript